gomegaminds/docs/docs/docs/intro.md

 And also some [technical support articles](category/technical-support).

-In order to keep the Documentation pages simple and contained, we have a resource page specifically for guides, education and other articles regarding applying the MegaMinds platform to teaching and education.
+In order to keep the Documentation pages simple and contained, we have a resource page specifically for inspiration, guides and other articles regarding applying the MegaMinds platform to teaching and education.

 [Teacher Hub](/hub/intro)